uw-areifers/sum-24-uw-cybersec-huskey-manager/README.md

-You will also need to know your victim's IP address as well as the IP address of the person hosting the site.
-Normally, this can be done using other tools such as netcat, however for the sake of ease and time, we can just tell each other our IP addresses.
+You will also need to know your victim's IP address.
+Normally, this can be done using other tools such as netcat, however for the sake of ease and time, we can just look at our secondary device to find out it's IP address.
 Follow the instructions below to perform our man-in-the-middle attack!

 ### Windows ARP Spoofing: